-- May be served by:

-- Any sheriff, constable, or their deputies;

-- Any person authorized by law or by court order who is 18 years old or older;

-or

-- Any process server certified under order of the Supreme Court.

-- No person who is a party to, or interested in the outcome of a suit, may serve process in that suit.

-- May be served anywhere in the State.
+- May be served by: - o any sheriff, constable, or their deputies; - any person authorized by law or by court order who is 18 years old or older; or - o any process server certified under order of the Supreme Court. - No person who is a party to, or interested in the outcome of a suit, may serve process in that suit. - May be served anywhere in the state.